Mat-Gug/workbench-session/README.md

-# Training Random Forest Models with Python and SAS in SAS Viya Workbench
+# Training Random Forest Models with Python and SAS in SAS Viya Workbench :computer:

 Welcome to this repository!
 If you're curious about how Python and SAS can work together in SAS Viya Workbench, you've come to the right place.
 Here, we'll explore how to train Random Forest models using three different approaches: